 Items issued for 14 days may be renewed five times unless there are requests on the title or they are part of the Bestseller collection.
 Books and DVDs in the Bestseller collection may be renewed for one additional 14-day period.

-Items checked out on or after November 12, 2018 will be renewed automatically.
+Items will be renewed automatically.
 Renewals will be processed automatically on eligible items 2 days prior to the item's due date.
 The Due Date reminder will indicate which items, if any, have been renewed for you.
 You may renew your own items in the library, via the online catalog or by calling Customer Connect at 314-994-3300.

 Materials normally issued for 14 days are issued for 28 days to customers receiving Homebound Service.
 Homebound customers may borrow DVDs and video games for 14 days.
 All items may be renewed twice unless there are requests on the title or they are part of the Bestseller collection.
 Interlibrary Loan service is not available to Homebound customers.
 No overdue fines are charged but Homebound customers are responsible for damaged and lost materials.
 Please see the Homebound Service page for additional information.